 Welcome to the low carbon era.
 In recent years, relevant stakeholders have come together to create real change for a more positive future.
 Learn how ethanol and other sugarcane products are contributing to improved air quality around the world.

-Urgent action is already being taken around the world to support the move towards a low-carbon economy, from the European Union’s Green Deal to Brazil’s Green Economy.
-An important factor across these strategies is decarbonizing the transportation matrix, one of the largest causes of air pollutants and greenhouse gas emissions.
-Sugarcane ethanol is a low-carbon solution which can be used as a building block to produce a wide range of clean and renewable products to help us all to achieve this goal.
+Urgent action is happening around the world to support the move towards a low-carbon economy, from the European Union’s Green Deal to Brazil’s RenovaBIo.
+A crucial goal of these strategies is decarbonizing the transportation matrix, one of the largest causes of air pollution and greenhouse gas emissions.
+Sugarcane ethanol is a low-carbon solution which can be used as a building block to help us achieve this goal.

 In this context, Brazil stands out as a major producer of sugarcane and therefore a leader in the transition to a low carbon economy.
 Sugarcane ethanol is a prime example of a product which supports the reduction of GHG emissions, cutting emissions by up to 90% when compared to fossil fuel.
-Since 2003, Brazil’s use of sugarcane ethanol, pure and blended, has avoided the country’s emissions of carbon dioxide by more than 515 million tons.
+Since 2003, Brazil’s use of sugarcane ethanol has saved the country’s emissions of carbon dioxide by more than 515 million tons.

-Several factors explain why sugarcane can reduce GHG so significantly compared to other alternatives:
+Several factors explain why sugarcane ethanol can reduce GHG emissions so significantly compared to other alternatives:

 In sugarcane fields, carbon stocks amount to 60 tons of carbon per hectare (including above and below ground and soil organic carbon).
-It means that a lot of carbon is stored in small portions of land, allowing for higher greenhouse gas reductions from the products produced in that area.
+This means that a lot of carbon is stored in small portions of land, allowing for higher greenhouse gas reductions from the crops produced in that area.

 Sugarcane only needs to be replanted about every six years which reduces tilling of land that releases carbon dioxide.
 No-till techniques are also strongly encouraged, considerably lowering the amount of fuel necessary to run agricultural machinery in the field.

 Sugarcane mills are self-sufficient when it comes to energy.
-They burn leftover stalks and leaves in boilers to produce enough bioelectricity to power their operations and often sell energy back to the grid.
-Producers can also obtain carbon credits from bioelectricity project.
+They burn leftover sugarcane stalks and leaves in boilers to produce enough bioelectricity to power their operations, and often sell energy back to the grid.
+Producers can also obtain carbon credits from bioelectricity projects.

 Each hectare of sugarcane produces more than 7,000 liters of ethanol.
 It means that with less input, including fossil fuels, more energy is produced, boosting greenhouse gas reduction benefits of sugarcane-based products.

-For every liter of ethanol consumed in a flex-fuel engine, that runs on either gasoline or ethanol, an average of 1.7kg less of CO2 is emitted.
-Since the start of Brazil’s ethanol program in 1975, more than 600 million tons of CO2 emissions have been avoided thanks to the use of this clean and renewable fuel.
+For every liter of ethanol consumed in a flex-fuel engine, an average of 1.7kg less of CO2 is emitted.
+Brazil’s ethanol program started in 1975, but the industry experienced exponential growth starting in 2003 with introduction of flex-fuel vehicles.

-Since flex-fuel vehicles were first launched in March 2003, Brazil has avoided emitting more than 515 million tons of carbon dioxide.
-To remove a similar amount of greenhouse gases from the atmosphere, you would need to plant 4 billion native trees and maintain them for 20 years.
+Since flex-fuel vehicles were first launched in March 2003, Brazil saved more than 515 million tons of carbon dioxide emissions.
+To remove a similar amount of greenhouse gases from the atmosphere, 4 billion native trees would need to be planted and maintained for 20 years.